WrathfulSpatula/Hope/README.md

 The developer hopes to expand the project into a general statistical fitting application for 'tricky' data to fit, for nonlinear or complex number data fitting requiring generalized statistical moment models.

 This program requires 'Apophenia' and the Gnu Scientific Library to be included in order to run.
+Apophenia is available at http://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=1&ved=0CB8QFjAA&url=http%3A%2F%2Fapophenia.info%2F&ei=UnGOUPnjJOH30gHz94GABw&usg=AFQjCNHL2BZZlONw8_wD3dB7frpn-9fN_A&sig2=s6NOUDOYgSyNwO7OQvLhCg&cad=rja .

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.